 $800-1200/week or much more if handling multiple clients

-Or, of course, you can work for yourself as a creative freelancer or contractor.
+Of course, you can also go solo and build your own career as a creative freelancer or contractor.

 25. Graphic designer

 Despite the flood of AI design tools, companies still need skilled graphic designers with the skills to relate to branding needs and specific requests.
-Additionally, these AI tools have actually opened up more opportunity for creative individuals who can now generate concepts without much technical know-how.
+Ironically, these AI tools have actually opened up more opportunity for creative people who can now generate concepts without much technical know-how.

 $400-800+ per week, potentially more with freelance work